-7.0 ICS ROLES AND RESPONSIBILITIES
+ICS ROLES AND RESPONSIBILITIES

 This section refers to and supports the USCG Incident Management Handbook (IMH).
-Staff appointment to specific roles and responsibilities will be designated by the Unified Command.
+The Unified Command will designate staff appointment to specific roles and responsibilities.
 Refer to the Training Matrix for approved qualifications.
-Individuals who have registered and completed UC required training for an oil spill incident work for and support the UC, not their parenting agency
+Individuals who have registered and completed UC required training for an oil spill incident work for and support the UC, not their parenting agency.

-7.1 Unified Command (UC)
+Unified Command (UC)

-7.1.1 Federal On-Scene Coordinator (FOSC), State On-Scene Coordinator (SOSC), Responsible Party (RP)-option
+Federal On-Scene Coordinator (FOSC), State On-Scene Coordinator (SOSC), Local Government On-Scene Coordinator (LGOSC), and the Responsible Party (RP)

-- Makes decision to use volunteers. - Determines authorized volunteertasks. - Determines method and frequency of volunteer updates to UC. - Works with Operations and Planning Sections to ensure effective volunteer operations. - Works with the JIC to ensure effective public information is released in a timely manner. - Works with the LNO to ensure local government volunteer issues are addressed. - The FOSC should communicate with the National Pollution Funds Center when dealing with issues regarding funding forvolunteers.
+- Makes decision to use volunteers. - Determines authorized volunteer tasks. - Determines method and frequency of volunteer updates to UC. - Works with Operations and Planning Sections to ensure effective volunteer operations. - Works with the JIC to ensure effective public information is released in a timely manner. - Works with the LOFR to ensure local government volunteer issues are addressed. - The FOSC should communicate with the National Pollution Funds Center when dealing with issues regarding funding for volunteers.

-7.1.2 Liaison Officer (LNO)
+Liaison Officer (LOFR)

-- Refers local government agency representatives to the VUL for any volunteer issues. - Ensures volunteer efforts in the Volunteer Unit are communicated to the affected community via local government Agency Representatives and any feedback is received and relayed to the VUL/UC. - Provides volunteer hotline/website to community stakeholders. - Work with the PIO/JIC to support Town Hall meetings, as needed. - Once UC establishes a NGO Coordinator (NGO-C), the Liaison Officer will shift applicable NGO interaction to the NGO-C.
+- Refers local government agency representatives to the VUL for any volunteer issues. - Ensures volunteer efforts in the Volunteer Unit are communicated to the affected community via local government Agency Representatives and any feedback is received and relayed to the VUL/UC. - Provides volunteer hotline/website to community stakeholders. - Work with the PIO/JIC to support Town Hall meetings, as needed. - Once UC establishes an NGO Coordinator (NGO-C), the LOFR will shift applicable NGO interaction to the NGO-C.

-7.1.3 Public Information Officer(PIO)
+Public Information Officer (PIO)

-- Works with the JIC to ensure UC public messaging is communicated. - Distributes prepared public/volunteer education packets to media, NGOs and other community organizations. - Considers distribution of the Volunteers and Oil Spill Response Brochure Oil Spill Response Volunteer Brochure to the public at beach access points.
+• Works with the JIC to ensure UC public messaging is communicated.

-Assigns a Public Information Officer - Support Specialist to key shoreline access points.
+- Distributes prepared public/volunteer education packets to media, NGOs, and other community organizations. - Considers distribution of the Volunteers and Oil Spill Response Brochure Oil Spill Response Volunteer Brochure to the public at beach access points. - Assigns a Public Information Officer Support Specialist to key shoreline access points.

-7.1.4 Safety Officer (SOFR)
+Safety Officer (SOFR)

-- Be prepared to immediately work with the VU and establish a Volunteer Safety Plan. - Ensures volunteers have appropriate training, PPE and volunteer site safety assignments. - Ensures Site Safety and Health Plan (SSHP) guidelines are followed. - Review and sign the Site Safety and Health Plan - When notified of a volunteer injury, ensure all volunteer injuries are immediately reported to UC, the AREP via the LNO and the VUL. - Ensure appropriate volunteer injury forms are completed appropriately.
+- Be prepared to immediately work with the VU and establish a Volunteer Safety Plan. - Ensures volunteers have appropriate training, PPE, and volunteer site safety assignments. - Ensures Site Safety and Health Plan (SSHP) guidelines are followed. - Review and sign the Site Safety and Health Plan - When notified of a volunteer injury, ensure all volunteer injuries are immediately reported to UC, the AREP via the LOFR and the VUL. - Ensure appropriate volunteer injury forms are completed appropriately.

-7.2 Operations Section
+Operations Section

-7.2.1 Operations Section Chief(OSC)
+Operations Section Chief (OSC)

-- Activates and supervises volunteer organizational elements in accordance with the IAP. - Directs implementation of volunteeroperations. - As necessary, expands the ICS structure to accommodate the use of volunteers.
+- Activates and supervises volunteer organizational elements in accordance with the IAP. - Directs implementation of volunteer operations. - As necessary, expands the ICS structure to accommodate the use of volunteers.

-7.2.2 Branch Director (OPBD)
+Branch Director (OPBD)

-Ensures implementation of the volunteer portion of the IAP.
+• Ensures implementation of the volunteer portion of the IAP.

-7.2.3 Division/Group Leader(DIVS)
+Division/Group Leader (DIVS)

-Ensures implementation of the volunteer portion of the IAP, appropriate to the Division/Group.
+• Ensures implementation of the volunteer portion of the IAP, appropriate to the Division/Group.

-7.2.4 Strike Team Leader (STLCR)
+Strike Team Leader (STLCR)